sumeet-bansal/lighthouse/README.md

 Lighthouse is a suite of diagnostic tools developed by the 2017 summer engineering interns of Actiance's Alcatraz division for company-wide use.
 Lighthouse facilitates multi-team coordination by ensuring parity across server configurations and is a scalable, extensible framework for highly functional diagnostic tools.

 # Set Up
-Lighthouse can be run as a command-line executable:
+__Lighthouse requires having [MongoDB](https://www.mongodb.com/) and JRE 1.8 installed__.
+It can be run as a command-line executable:

-1. Ensure [MongoDB](https://www.mongodb.com/) is installed on the machine.
+1. Ensure [MongoDB](https://www.mongodb.com/) and JRE 1.8 is installed on the machine.
 2. Run `mongod.exe` to ensure a working MongoDB connection.
 3. Navigate to the directory containing the executable.
 4. Run the following command: `java -jar lighthouse-1.2.jar`.
 From here, the application help pages are sufficiently detailed to run Lighthouse.

 # Functionality (as of v1.2)